lmachens/sons-of-the-forest-map/README.md

 # Sons Of The Forest Map

-Stay on top of your game with real-time position tracking, nodes of weapons & points of interest, and overlay mode for seamless progress tracking.
+Stay on top of the game Sons Of The Forest with real-time position tracking, nodes of weapons & points of interest, and overlay mode for seamless progress tracking.

 ![](/assets/screenshot2.jpg)